This post may contain affiliate links. Please read my disclosure policy.

 - 1/4 cup peanut butter (56g)

-- 3 Tbsp light butter (42g) or regular/dairy-free butter
+- 3 Tbsp light butter spread (42g) or softened regular butter

 - 2 tsp vanilla extract

-- 1-2 tsp almond milk more as needed
+- 1-2 tsp milk more as needed (dependent on your protein powder)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.
 Scroll for macros and MyFitnessPal code.